mitsuhiko/lucumr/2009/2/12/are-you-sure-you-want-to-use-gpl.rst

 Ultimately the goal of software development for many is to make money.
-Many people decide to utilize the GPL license for that by dual-licensing the code under the GPL and a proprietary license where the latter is only available to costumers.
+Many people decide to utilize the GPL license for that by dual-licensing the code under the GPL and a proprietary license where the latter is only available to customers.
 As a single developer it's arguable harder to sell code that is licensed under the BSD license.
-There the business model is probably more selling non-open-source extensions to paying costumers.
+There the business model is probably more selling non-open-source extensions to paying customers.
 If you open source all your code under the BSD you have to be really good so that you can make money out of it.

 Many developers don't really care about that, have their fun developing